-Albertito S. Sarte, Filipino, born 1967, has served as the Vice President and Treasurer of the Company since August 2009.
+Albert S. Sarte, Filipino, born 1967, has served as the Treasurer of the Company since August 2009 and the Treasurer and Deputy Chief Finance Officer of the Company since May 4, 2021.
 He is also the Treasurer of most of the Company's subsidiaries.
 Mr. Sarte served as Assistant Vice President for SMC International Treasury until June 2009.
-He graduated from the Ateneo de Manila University in 1987 with a Bachelor of Science degree in Business Management and attended the Management Development Program of the AIM in 1995.
+He graduated from the Ateneo de Manila University in 1987 with a Bachelor of Science degree in Business Management and has attended the Management Development Program of the AIM in 1995.

-Maria Rowena O. Cortez, Filipino, born 1964, has served as the Vice President for Supply of the Company since September 2013, and concurrently the Director for Petron Singapore Trading Pte.
-Ltd. since June 2013.
-She is also a Director of PAHL, Robinson International Holdings Ltd., Mariveles Landco Corporation.
-The various positions she has held in the Company include Vice President for Supply & Operations (July 2010 - August 2013), Vice President for Supply (June 2009 to June 2010) and various managerial and supervisory positions in the Marketing/Sales, and Supply and Operations Divisions of Petron.
-Ms. Cortez also held various positions at the Philippine National Oil Company - Energy Research and Development Center from 1986 to 1993.
-She holds a Bachelor of Science degree in Industrial Engineering and a master's degree in Business Administration both from the University of the Philippines, Diliman.
-She also took post graduate courses at the AIM and the University of Oxford in Oxfordshire, UK.
-She has attended local and foreign trainings and seminars on leadership, market research, supply chain, risk management, petroleum, petrochemicals and energy oil trading.
+Maria Rowena O. Cortez, Filipino, born 1964, has served as the Vice President for Supply of the Company since November 2013, and concurrently the Executive Director for PSTPL since June 2013.
+She is also a Director of PAHL, Robinson International Holdings Ltd., and Mariveles Landco Corporation.
+The various positions she has held in the Company include Vice President for Supply & Operations (July 2010 - November 2013), Vice President for Supply (June 2009-June 2010) and various managerial and supervisory positions in the Marketing/Sales and Supply and Operations Divisions of Petron.
+Ms. Cortez also held various positions at the Phil.
+National Oil Company-Energy Research and Development Center from 1986 to 1993.
+She holds a Bachelor of Science degree in Industrial Engineering and a Master's Degree in Business Administration both from the University of the Philippines, Diliman.
+She also took post graduate courses at the AIM, University of Oxford in Oxfordshire, UK and ExecOnline-Columbia University.
+She has attended local and foreign trainings and seminars on leadership, market research, supply chain, commodity risk management, petroleum, petrochemicals and energy oil trading.